-Crossland Nickel Pty Ltd (CNPL) - Wholly owned by Enova Essential Mining Resources Pty.
+Crossland Nickel Pty Ltd (CNPL) - Wholly owned by Enova

+Essential Mining Resources Pty.
 Ltd. (EMR) - Wholly owned by Enova

-The total area of remaining tenements is 515.03 km2.
+The total area of remaining tenements is 515.03 km.
 No tenement areas were relinquished during the reporting period.
-A list of tenements, as of 31st December 2022, is included at page 57 of this report.
-The market will be kept appraised of developments, as required under ASX Listing Rules and in accord with Continuous Disclosure requirements.
+The tenements are in good standing.
+A list of tenements, as of 31st December 2023, is included at page 69 of this report.

+The market will be kept appraised of developments, as required under ASX Listing Rules and in accord with

-Eric Vesel
+Continuous Disclosure requirements.

-CEO and Director

-Enova Mining Limited
+Eric Vesel CEO and Director Enova Mining Limited